A320Peter/aims_extract/README.md

 ## From PyPI using pip (all OS) ##

 You need a Python interpreter newer than version 3.6.
-This is likely pre-installed on Linux or Mac.
+This is likely pre-installed on Linux.
 Many Linux distributions have both a version 2.x interpreter and a version 3.x interpreter installed: if this is the case, replace `python` with `python3` and `pip` with `pip3` in the instructions below.
 Windows users will likely need to download an installer suitable for their version of Windows from
-<https://python.org> (make sure you tick the “Add Python to PATH” box).
+<https://python.org> (make sure you tick the “Add Python to PATH”
+box).

 Check your python version with: